s-light/acme_ola_crosscompile/README.md

 14.01.2018 21:30 s-light (updated)
 goal: cross-compile ola for the ACME Aria & Arietta boards.
-(tested with Aria G25; for other board there may be modifications needed...)
+(first written for Aria G25; now extended to support Arietta boards)

 setup everything like explained in the official ACME-tutorials: